Optimal Invariant Tests in an Instrumental Variables Regression With Heteroskedastic and Autocorrelated Errors: Invariant Tests

 The next proposition finds the WAP test.

 \begin{proposition} The optimal test in (\ref{(WAP similar)}) rejects the null when

-where $f_{S}\left( s\right) =\left( 2pi\right) ^{-k}e^{-s^{\prime }s/2}$ is the density of the statistic $S$ under the null. \end{proposition}
+where $f_{S}\left( s\right) =\left( 2pi\right) ^{-k/2}e^{-s^{\prime }s/2}$ is the density of the statistic $S$ under the null. \end{proposition}

-Because $T$ is sufficient for $\mu$ under the null we condition on $T=t$.
+\textbf{Comment: }Because $T$ is sufficient for $\mu $ under the null, we condition on $T=t$.
 The dependence of the test statistic on $t$ is absorbed in the critical value of the test.

-For arbitrary weights $w$, the WAP similar test is not guaranteed to have overall good power in finite samples.
-In particular, \cite{MoreiraMoreira15} show that the power can be near zero for parts of the parameter space.
-We circumvent this problem by replacing the weights $w$ by invariant weights.
-This makes the test statistic invariant which avoids that the test has low power for regions in the parameter space.
+For arbitrary weights, the WAP similar test is not guaranteed to have overall good power in finite samples.
+In particular, the power can be near zero for parts of the parameter space (as happens with the CIL$_{0}$ test for $k>2$).
+We circumvent this problem by carefully choosing weights $w$ so that the test given by (\ref{(WAP similar hT)}) is invariant.
+The CIL\ test behaves as a two-sided test, and so, it does not suffer the criticism by \citet{MoreiraMoreira19}.